zoolanders/documentation/src/essentials-for-yootheme-pro/forms/fields.md

-# Elements
+# Fields

-The Layout Builder is extended with a collection of ready-to-use Form Field elements.
-Among them, the Fields meant to input data have to be unique identified using a `Control Name` setting.
-The control name will then reference.
-Each Field element has its purpose, input data, prevent spam, submit a form, among others.
+A collection of Form Fields are available as part of the YOOtheme Pro layout builder elements.
+Each with its own purpose and scope will allow you to collect submitted data, prevent spam or simply submit the form.

+The Field Elements meant to input data must be associated with a Control Name, which is a reference to it submitted data.

 ## Data Input